bootstrapworld/curriculum/lessons/inequalities2-compound/langs/en-us/slides.md

 {layout="Investigate"}
 # Solutions and Non-Solutions of Compound Inequalities {style="font-size:22pt"}

+Turn to @printable-exercise{compound-inequality-solutions.adoc}.

-Turn to @printable-exercise{compound-inequality-solutions.adoc} and explore the compound inequalities listed using the @starter-file{inequalities-compound}, identifying solutions and non-solutions for each.
+Explore the compound inequalities listed using the @starter-file{inequalities-compound}.
+Identify solutions and non-solutions for each.

 ---
 {layout="Investigate"}